 • 5 cups vegetable broth

-• 3 tablespoons fresh cilantro leaves , for garnish
+• 3 tablespoons fresh cilantro, chopped, for garnish

 Instructions

-• Bring in the carrots, potatoes and apple cubes, and cook until just starting to soften for 2 minutes.
+• Add carrots, potato, and apple.
+Cook until just starting to soften, about 2 minutes.
 Add tomato paste and flour.
-Cook, stirring well to coat all the ingredients, for 2 minutes.
+Cook, stirring constantly to coat all ingredients and prevent lumps, for 2 minutes.

-• Cover the pot and turn the valve to the sealing position.
+• Lock the lid and set the valve to sealing.
 Pressure cook on high for 10 minutes.
-When the cooking time is up, quick release the pressure.
+When cooking time is complete, quick release the pressure.

-• Serve hot, topped with fresh cilantro leaves and more red pepper flakes, if desired.
+• Ladle into bowls and garnish with fresh cilantro and extra red pepper flakes if desired.

 Notes